CredentialEngine/CredentialRegistry/docs/11_registry_changeset_sync.md

 - `X-Registry-Changeset-Key`: S3 object key for the ZIP.

 `REGISTRY_CHANGESET_SYNC_ENDPOINT_TIMEOUT_SECONDS` controls both the connection and response timeout and defaults to 30 seconds.
 A non-2xx response or network error fails the changeset run and does not advance the synced cutoffs, allowing the job to retry.

+## Delete payloads

+Delete entries use the same complete JSON document shape as their corresponding upsert entries.
+Graph and metadata deletes are reconstructed from the pre-destroy envelope version.
+Resource deletes are snapshotted before resource rows are removed.
+Older queued resource delete events that predate the snapshot column may still use an identifier/deletion-time marker fallback.